Living and working in a major city such as Miami, Florida offers...

 The traumatic impact of a car accident on your life can be devastating to your health and finances.
 This is especially true in areas like Miami, Florida, which experience the most auto crashes in the state every year due to poor road conditions and reckless driving habits.
 If you are unfortunate enough to end up in a collision, you will have many legal concerns, the most important of which would be how much your case is worth.

-The best approach to answering this question is to speak with an experienced legal firm like Elstein Legal in Miami.
+The best approach to answering this question is to speak with an experienced personal injury law firm like Elstein Legal in Miami.
 With our extensive knowledge of Florida injury compensation law, you can get all of your questions answered and understand what factors of your accident might have an impact on your claim.

 Read on to learn how insurance companies and lawyers calculate the value of a claim and the methods they use.